ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab01.md

 ## Step 1: Log on to CSIL and bring up a terminal window. <a name="step1"></a>

 I hope I can safely assume that you have all gotten a CoE account.
 Log onto the your account.
-If your account is not working,  get the attention of a TA.
+If your account is not working,  get the attention of the instructor.

-As a reminder, that's the <strong>Application</strong> Menu, then <strong>System Tools</strong>, then <strong>Terminal Window</strong>.
+As a reminder to get to the terminal go to <strong>Application</strong> Menu, then <strong>System Tools</strong>, then <strong>Terminal Window</strong>.

 In the steps below, and in most future labs, you will create files on your own account.